 Choose Trinity College or the Book of Kells if your next move is east.
 This is especially sensible if you are already near College Green or if your Dublin plan includes Grafton Street, the Book of Kells Experience, or the wider Trinity area.
 Do not make this swap automatically from Heuston unless you are prepared to cross the centre.

-The reader-facing decision is simple: west for Christ Church, north for Temple Bar, east for Trinity and the Book of Kells, Ship Street side for Chester Beatty or Dubh Linn Gardens if access is confirmed.
+The directional choice remains: west for Christ Church, north for Temple Bar, and east for Trinity and the Book of Kells.
 Pick one direction before you start walking.

-For July 2026, the correct access advice is to check Dublin Castle’s official status before travelling there.
-The official notice says the State Apartments closed in May 2026, the campus closes to the public from mid-June 2026 for the six-month EU Presidency period, and visitors are expected to be welcomed back in January 2027.
+For the current 2026 closure period, check Dublin Castle’s official status before travelling there.
+The official notice says the campus closed to the public on 15 June 2026 for the six-month EU Presidency period, and visitors are expected to be welcomed back in January 2027.

 If you still need the area, aim for Dame Street / Cork Hill / City Hall rather than treating O’Connell Street as the final destination.
 From Dublin Airport, taxi or airport bus can both work, but only if you know whether you are going to the castle area, a nearby attraction, a hotel, or a confirmed access point.
 From Heuston, avoid adding an O’Connell detour unless your actual route requires it.

 The route friction is not distance.
-It is access status and final-side choice.
-Cork Hill, La Touche Gate, and Ship Street matter because the official notice separates them.
-If Dublin Castle is closed, decide your replacement by direction: Christ Church to the west, Temple Bar to the north, Trinity / Book of Kells to the east, and Chester Beatty / Dubh Linn Gardens only after checking current Ship Street access.
+It is the current full-campus closure and the choice of your actual nearby destination.
+If Dublin Castle is closed, decide your replacement by direction: Christ Church to the west, Temple Bar to the north, and Trinity / Book of Kells to the east.

 Sources